Chinemereem/SCA-Cloud-School-Application/README.md

 ```
 docker build -t sca-asse .
 ```
-Starts a new container using the updated code:
+Start a new container using the updated code:
 ```
 docker run -dp 5000:5000 sca-asse
 ```